Pool noodle

 A pool noodle is a cylindrical piece of flexible, buoyant polyethylene foam.
-Pool noodles are used by people of all ages while swimming.
+People of all ages use pool noodles while swimming.

-Pool noodles are useful when learning to swim, for floating, for rescue reaching, in various forms of water play, and for aquatic exercise.
+Pool noodles are useful to those learning to swim, floating, or engaging in rescue reaching, water play, or aquatic exercise.
 The most common dimensions are about 160 cm in length and 7 cm in diameter.
 The pool noodle is also used for people who experience difficulties in swimming.

 The pool noodle is often used to protect sharp edges and corners.

+History

+The invention of the pool noodle is generally credited to Steve Hartman of Industrial Thermal Polymers in Toronto, Ontario, Canada, in the early 1980s.
+Hartman, whose family business manufactured foam backer rods used for sealing expansion joints in construction, began marketing the brightly colored 9-foot foam tubes as pool toys.
+Fellow Canadian Richard Koster also claims to have independently invented the device around the same time.
+Neither man secured a patent for the pool noodle, allowing it to be widely manufactured and imitated.